Everything you need to know about advertising, buying and selling houses in

 Dock spaces do not automatically go with the sale of a house.
 New owners may apply for a dock space and they will be assigned a dock in the order that their application was received.
 In most cases the UGLPOA Dock Committee tries to assign docks close and convenient for the homeowner.
 If the previous owners leave their dock, the member assigned to that dock space has the option of keeping it or replacing it with a new one.
 Realtors should note that a house should not be advertised, “with dock”.

 Parklands: There is a strip of parkland along most of the shoreline of the lake that is common property of the UGLPOA.
 This parkland is not and cannot be sold with an individual house.
-The average distance of parklands from the water to the owners land is 3 feet, but this distance varies widely.
-Many houses are advertised as being lakefront, when in fact the property ends at the parklands, not at the water’s edge.
+The distance of parklands varies widely throughout the lake.
+(For a general idea, you can refer to the parklands map that highlights the parklands in red.
+Under the community tab) Many houses are advertised as being lakefront, when in fact the property ends at the parklands, not at the water’s edge.
 A survey will show the actual boundaries.
 No permanent structures can be built on parklands.
 This includes decks, wells, septic tanks, walls and fences or additions to homes.
 Anyone owning or building such encroachments will be asked to remove them or they will be removed by the POA.